Katie Rogers: Teenage Years

+Simon Howe

 One of Katie's controversial storylines began in 1994.
 Katie is grieving the death of her father, Frank and which attracts the attention of Simon Howe (Lee Hartney).
 He is a cult leader of a born again Christian movement that move into Brookside Close.
 He begins to manipulate Katie and she moves in with him.
 Hartney told a reporter from Inside Soap that "he's trying to convert Katie to his cult [...] he enjoys manipulating people and loves the power."
 Katie's best friend Jacqui Dixon (Alex Fletcher) becomes suspicious of the situation.
 Hartney added that Jacqui is "just trying to catch him out".
 Katie continues to be manipulated by Simon.
 Burke told Josephine Munroe from Inside Soap that she often laughed when she received her scripts.
 Burke could not believe that Katie agrees with Simon's preaching.
 It made her doubt whether viewers would believe what they were watching.
 Cult stories were topical at the time as they were featured heavily in the news.
 This made it easier for Burke to accept.

 Simon manages to get Katie to have sex with him without using a condom.
 He tells her that God will protect them.
 Burke stated that Simon is "so full of crap" but writers chose the correct character for the story.
 She believed this because Katie is "the most naive person I know.
 She's so childlike and she believes anything anyone tells her."
 The show's cast would often talk about Simon's antics.
 They were unsure whether Simon was actually religious or just enjoys manipulating people.
 With Jacqui's involvement, writers offered viewers hope that Katie would escape Simon.
 Burke concluded that "it's all getting really dramatic and really exciting."